 In about 1955, the Dennetts moved back to 104 Marlborough to live with Grace Nolan and her son.
 Robert Nolan married in June of 1955 to Jean M. MacDonald.
 After their marriage, they lived at 104 Marlborough with his mother and the Dennetts.

-The Dennetts and the Nolans continued to live at 104 Marlborough until about 1958.
+The Dennetts and the Nolans continued to live at 104 Marlborough until about 1958, when Dr. Dennett retired and he and his wife moved to Lakeville.

-In July of 1958, Bernard Samuel Schwartz and his wife, Bessie G. (Levine) Schwartz, purchased 104 Marlborough from the Dennetts (Dr. Dennett retired at about this time, and he and his wife moved to Lakeville).
+On July 22, 1958, 104 Marlborough was purchased from the Dennetts by Bernard Samuel Schwartz and his wife, Bessie G. (Levine) Schwartz.
 Bernard Schwartz also was a dentist and he made 104 Marlborough his office.
 He and his wife lived in Brighton.

 By 1963, he had subdivided 104 Marlborough into two apartments, and by 1967 he had increased the number to three.
 No record of the change of occupancy appears to be included in the Building Department files.

-In July of 1980, she converted the property into two condominiums.
-In July of 1983, the number of units was increased to three.
+On July 23, 1980, she converted the property into two condominium units, the 104 Marlborough Street Condominium.
+On July 6, 1983, the number of units was increased to three.